maheshyaddanapudi/Product-Catalog/README.md

 # Spring Boot Product Catalog
-## With Embedded Database(Postgres)
+## With Embedded Database(Mongo)
-## With External Database(Postgres) support
+## With External Database(Mongo) support
 ## With Docker and Docker Compose ready containerization

 ##### The README covers on the operational part of Catalog.
 For more details on the code level walkthrough / developer point of view, please contact developer.

 ##### Note

-      • Only Postgres is supported as external Database
+      • Only Mongo is supported as external Database

       				Or

-      • Embedded Postgres is supported, which is non-persistent and data is lost, thus eliminating the need for external for demo runs and unit tests.
+      • Embedded Mongo is supported, which is non-persistent and data is lost, thus eliminating the need for external for demo runs and unit tests.

 ## Overview

 The idea is to build a single production grade Spring Boot Jar with the following

       • Restful APIs for Product Catalog management - Create, Update, View, Delete Products.

-      • Optional Embedded Non-Persistent Postgres

 ## Tech / Framework used